Ceremony

 THE EXIT

-I am all about the confetti, a great way to have a bit of fun walking back down the aile with all of your guests.
-Generally dried rose pedals is a great way to go but if you are having your ceremony inside or go the allowed the white eco stuff or glittery all the way!
+I am all about the confetti, it's a great way to have a bit of fun walking back down the aisle with all of your guests.
+Generally dried rose pedals is a great way to go but if you are having your ceremony inside or the venue allows - Go the white eco stuff or glittery all the way!
 If your venue doesn't allow it, try a wee dip and kiss mid way down or have a wee dance.
+Also remind your bridesmaid to hand back your flower before you walk.

-Generally allow 30min for your ceremony in your schedule.
+Generally allow 30min for your ceremony in your schedule and a little buffer time in case it runs longer.

 01.